Alex Karaban’s career-high 26 points leads No. 5 UConn to 101-63 rout of Arkansas-Pine Bluff

 BIG PICTURE

-UAPB: The Golden Lions came into the game averaging just under 30 3-point attempts and just over 11 3-point shots made per game.
+UAPB: The Golden Lions came into the game averaging just under 30 3-point attempts and making just over 11 3-point shots.
 They finished 12 of 30 on Saturday,

 UConn: UConn has not lost a nonconference home game since falling to St. Joseph’s in November 2019.